-College of Wisdom Education, Arts & Sciences
+HMHS CU College of Humanities, Arts & Social Sciences

-Bachelor of Liberal Arts Degree
+Associates of Arts (Liberal Arts) and Bachelor of Arts Degree

-HMHS CU College of Wisdom Education, Arts & Sciences promotes a liberal arts education that provides the humanistic, ethical, social, critical, and aesthetic background essential to personal development and professional excellence.
+HMHS CU College of Humanities, Arts & Social Sciences promotes a liberal arts education that provides the humanistic, ethical, social, critical, and aesthetic background essential to personal development and professional excellence.

 Key learning outcomes

 Through the a Liberal Arts Degree, you gain:

 - A well-rounded academic foundation, through a blend of courses in traditional liberal arts fields and focused subject areas (refer to Degree Programs)